MRes examination FAQs

 When I'm ready to submit my thesis, what forms are required and who should I contact for signatures?

-The following forms must be completed and accompany your thesis submission.
+The following form must be completed and accompany your thesis submission.
 You will obtain signatures from your supervisor and department before lodgement.

 Where do I submit my MRes thesis?